podium-lib/podlet/README.md

 });
 ```

-Serve assets from static file server and set relative URI to the javascript file:
+Serve assets from a static file server and set relative URI to the javascript file:

 ```js
 const app = express();